alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     ```

     where:
-    - `SERVICE_NAME` is a unique descriptive name for this instance of the service
+    - `SERVICE_NAME` is a unique descriptive name for this service instance
     - `DATA_FILE_NAME` is the SQL data file name created by the `mysqldump` command
     - `DATABASE_NAME` is the name of the origin database, you can get this from the [`VCAP_SERVICES` environment variable](/#bind-a-mysql-service-to-your-app)